 - ✓

-Git status and recent commit history — relevant to understanding current work
+Git status and recent commit history — needed to understand current work

 - ✓

-Project configuration and environment variables (names, not values)
+Project configuration and environment variables (names, never values)

 - ✓

-CI/CD pipeline status — relevant to deployment and testing decisions
+CI/CD pipeline status — required for deployment and testing decisions

 On-Demand MCP Connections